 Ann,

 I have found “Orders of Distribution” online, that have been recorded through the county recorder, but if I recall correctly, you can only search back to 1991 or 1992.
 You can pay in $5.00, $10.00 (+) increments to print out as many records that you need.
-Everything you print is saved for 60-days (I think) in the event, that you need to print out more copies.
+Everything you print is saved for 60 days (I think) in the event that you need to print out more copies.

-Here in Nevada, because, probates are recorded and made as a “public record” I can go down and get a copy of anybody’s petition to probate, petition to set aside estate, will, codicil to a will, death certificate or anything pertaining to any estate, as long as the case hasn’t been sealed which, I would then, need a court order to retrieve.
-The only time I have problems is if the decedent had everything placed in a trust because, trusts in Nevada are not normally recorded.
+Here in Nevada, because probates are recorded and made as a “public record” I can go down and get a copy of anybody’s petition to probate, petition to set aside estate, will, codicil to a will, death certificate or anything pertaining to any estate, as long as the case hasn’t been sealed which I would then need a court order to retrieve.
+The only time I have problems is if the decedent had everything placed in a trust because trusts in Nevada are not normally recorded.
 I don’t know about Oklahoma, but I would think probated estates would fall under the same category as being a “public record”, so you might want to call the clerk to check it out.

 Hope you’re able to find what you need!

 If the oil company wants to lease some minerals and several people own it, the oil company has to make an offer to each one.
 It doesn’t have to be the same offer.
-Lets say, # 1 person owns 80A and they lease for $200 per A and 3/16. #2 person owns 40A and they don’t want to lease for that, but they will lease for $350 per A and 3/16.
-Now there is still 40 A and that person doesn’t want to lease under any terms.
+Let’s say, #1 person owns 80 acres and they lease for $200 per acre and 3/16. #2 person owns 40 acres and they don’t want to lease for that, but they will lease for $350 per acre and 3/16.
+Now there is still 40 acres and that person doesn’t want to lease under any terms.
 The oil company has tried everything they can do to get everyone to sign a lease.
 So, they go to OCC and get a pooling order.
-Now #3 person doesn’t get a bonus and usually it’s only 1/8 that is giving by OCC rulings.
+Now #3 person doesn’t get a bonus and usually it’s only 1/8 that is given by OCC rulings.
 I’m sure this is clear as mud, but it’s the best I can do.
 I’m sure some of the oil men can explain this better.

 Can anyone tell me if it is legal for a company to sign a lease with just one person who has a percentage of mineral rights and not the others.
-If so is the company bound to pay all who own mineral rights, or do they just loose out?
+If so is the company bound to pay all who own mineral rights, or do they just lose out?

 Virginia,